 - How can we minimise the burden on applicants for our grants, and on our grantees, while meeting the requirements and expectations of our regulators?
 What is the cost of our funding practice for those who apply?

 - How can we know whether we are funding the “right thing”?
 Can we ever attribute outcomes to our funding?
 Are we only ever contributing?
 How do we assess our own impact?

 - In a time when the state is shrinking, how can we meet the increasing demands for our financial resources?

-And, though this is perhaps unique to British foundations; how do we build a new relationship with our continental peers, given the complexities of exiting the EU?
-A question that is especially relevant to those foundations who fund in areas like migration, science, the environment and health, all of which transcend national borders.
+And, though this is perhaps unique to British foundations: How do we build a new relationship with our continental peers, given the complexities of exiting the EU?
+This question is especially relevant to those foundations who fund in areas like migration, science, the environment and health, all of which transcend national borders.